filecash/filecash-docs/docs/mine/hardware-requirements.md

 ---
 title: 'Hardware requirements'
-description: 'Minimum hardware requirements for Filecoin mining.'
+description: 'Minimum hardware requirements for Filecash mining.'
 breadcrumb: 'Hardware requirements'
 ---

 # {{ $frontmatter.title }}

-The hardware requirements for Filecoin mining are tied to the computational resources needed to _seal_ a sector and generating regular _Proof of Spacetime_ for every sealed sector (_WindowPoSt_).
+The hardware requirements for Filecash mining are tied to the computational resources needed to _seal_ a sector and generating regular _Proof of Spacetime_ for every sealed sector (_WindowPoSt_).

-These are computationally expensive operations which depend on the sector sizes used by the [Filecoin network](https://network.filecoin.io) on which the miner is running -nerpa, testnet, mainnet etc.-.
+These are computationally expensive operations which depend on the sector sizes used by the [Filecash network](https://network.filecoin.io) on which the miner is running -nerpa, testnet, mainnet etc.-.
 For reference, the requirements listed below correspond to **32GiB sectors**, as used by testnet and mainnet.

-Different Filecoin Miner implementations may distribute sealing tasks differently, for example, using additional workers apart from the Miner.
+Different Filecash Miner implementations may distribute sealing tasks differently, for example, using additional workers apart from the Miner.
 The following are _general_ requirements assuming all the mining operations are performed by the same machine.
 Resources needed by each operation are detailed later below.
 For a concrete example of hardware type and usage, see the [mining architectures](mining-architectures.md).

 [[TOC]]